SMTG-Bham/galore/paper.md

 routinely in analysis of _ab initio_ calculations.
-It is then assumed that the contributions of these projected orbital densities to the total photoelectron spectrum will be proportional to the photoionisation cross section of the corresponding orbitals in free atoms.
+It is then assumed that the contributions of these projected orbital densities to the total photoelectron spectrum will be proportional to the photoionisation cross section of corresponding orbitals in free atoms.
-These values have been previously computed and are available as reference data.
+These cross-sections have been computed by several methods and are available as reference data (e.g. @Yeh1985).
+Implemented with ad-hoc scripts and spreadsheets, this method has already been used in a number of academic studies (e.g. @Farahani2014, @Sathasivam2017).

 ![Procedure (left to right) for simulated photoelectron spectrum from _ab initio_ DOS](docs/source/figures/pe_schematic.pdf)

+For further information about PES see [@Huefner2005; @Fadley2009; @Fadley2010].

 ### Vibrational spectroscopy (IR and Raman)